 Your temperature preferences could be negatively impacting your productivity.

-From caffeine intake, quality of sleep, noise levels in your office, and even thermostat settings, many things can impact your performance at work.
+From caffeine intake and even thermostat settings, many things can impact your performance at work.
 As changes occur in our environment, our mental capacity can also be affected.

-High temperatures in our office spaces can cause heat stress, while low temperatures can cause a decrease in mental clarity.
+High temperatures in our office spaces can cause heat stress, while low temperatures can cause a decrease in mental clarity and output.

 Is your thermostat setting giving you brain fog in your home office or at the office?
 Let’s find out!